Seg-Zero: Reasoning-Chain Guided Segmentation via Cognitive Reinforcement: Method

 Reward functions play a pivotal role in reinforcement learning, as they determine the optimization directions of the model.
 We manually design the following five reward functions for reinforcement learning.

-\textbf{Thinking Format Reward.} This reward is designed to force the model engage in a structured thinking process.
+\minisection{Thinking Format Reward} This reward is designed to force the model engage in a structured thinking process.
 It guides the model output its reasoning steps within the \textless think\textgreater ~and~ \textless /think\textgreater tags, and the final answer is included between the \textless answer\textgreater ~and~ \textless /answer\textgreater tags.

-\textbf{Segmentation Format Reward.} Different from counting or other QA tasks, segmentation task is highly dependent on the format of the answer.
+\minisection{Segmentation Format Reward} Different from counting or other QA tasks, the segmentation task is highly dependent on the format of the answer.
 We provide two types of segmentation format rewards: soft and strict.
-Under soft constrains, if the keywords \textit{bbox} and \textit{points} appear in the answer, and their corresponding values consist of four and two coordinates, respectively, the format is considered correct.
+Under soft constraints, if the keywords \textit{bbox} and \textit{points} appear in the answer, and their corresponding values consist of four and two coordinates, respectively, the format is considered correct.
 Under strict constraints, the format is only considered correct if the model outputs exact keywords (e.g., \textit{bbox}, \textit{points\_1}, \textit{points\_2}) in the required structure.

-\textbf{Bbox IoU Reward.} This reward evaluates the IoU between the predicted bbox against the ground-truth bbox.
+\minisection{Bbox IoU Reward} This reward evaluates the IoU between the predicted bbox and the ground-truth bbox.
 A reward of 1 is assigned if their IoU greater than 0.5; otherwise, the reward is 0.

-\textbf{Bbox L1 Reward.} This reward evaluates the L1 distance between the predicted bbox and the ground-truth bbox.
+\minisection{Bbox L1 Reward} This reward evaluates the L1 distance between the predicted bbox and the ground-truth bbox.
 A reward of 1 is assigned if their L1 distance less than 10 pixels; otherwise, the reward is 0.

-\textbf{Point L1 Reward.} This reward evaluates the L1 distance between predicted points and the ground-truth points.
+\minisection{Point L1 Reward} This reward evaluates the L1 distance between the predicted points and the ground-truth points.
 We first determine whether the predicted points are inside the bounding box.
 Then the reward is set to 1 if the minimal distance between the predicted points and the ground-truth points is less than 100 pixels; otherwise, the reward is 0.